This is an unofficial fan-generated spec script, transcribed from the completed TV episode. Posted April 10, 2019.

 He's out there somewhere at the head of an armada.
 Where will they land?

 Jaime glances down at the map.
-It takes him hardly any time to answer the question, with confidence:
+It takes him hardly any time to answer, with confidence:

 He walks to stand over it.